federated-directory/help2/administrator/google.md

 <img style="width: 600px;" src="../../assets/images/google-install-8.png" alt="Federated Directory sign up"/>

-After a couple of redirects you will arrive your Federated Directory and dialog will be show.
+After a couple of redirects, you will arrive at your Federated Directory, and a dialog will be shown.
 Populate the finalize setup screen and select **FINALIZE SIGNUP**

 <img style="width: 600px;" src="../../assets/images/google-install-9.jpg" alt="Finalize signup"/>

-From this moment onwards, when you select 'Federated Directory' from your Google Workspace App Launcher it will automatically log in to this company.
-You can also see your own account which was automatically created.
+From this moment onwards, when you select 'Federated Directory' from your Google Workspace App Launcher, it will automatically log in to this company.
+You can also see your account, which was automatically created.

 <img style="width: 600px;" src="../../assets/images/google-install-10.jpg" alt="Federated Directory portal"/>

-Now that you have created a company within Federated Directory it is time to setup provisioning of the Google Workspace accounts from your organization to Federated Directory.
+Now that you have created a company within Federated Directory, it is time to set up provisioning of the Google Workspace accounts from your organization to Federated Directory.

 ---

-## Google Workspace configure Federated Directory for SSO
+## Google Workspace: configure Federated Directory for SSO

 From your Google admin console, browse to Apps ⇒ Web and Mobile Apps.
-Once that screen is shown, click "Add app" button and then "Search for apps"
+Once that screen is shown, click the **Add app** button and then "Search for apps"

 <img style="width: 600px;" src="../../assets/images/google-install-saml-0.png" alt="SAML Apps"/>

-In the filter box enter 'Federated Directory' and select it by clicking "Select" button
+In the filter box enter 'Federated Directory' and select it by clicking **Select** button

 <img style="width: 600px;" src="../../assets/images/google-install-saml-1.png" alt="Selecting Federated Directory app"/>